 History

-While we know that Shelties come from the Shetland Islands, but the rest of their history is a bit more obscure.
+While the Sheltie dog breed originates from the Shetland Islands, the details of their deeper history remain somewhat elusive.
 No one can say for sure exactly when Fido’s ancestor, the Collie, first set paw on the Shetland Isles, as his arrival predates–or was perhaps just left out of–written records.
 The Sheltie was first welcomed into the AKC way back in 1909, under the name Shetland Collie.
 Collie breeders objected to that moniker, so there was a bit of a kerfluffle.
 Fido soon became known as the Shetland Sheepdog.

 Care

 Shelties are very frisky and active pups, and need lots of playtime and exercise.
 That said, they can do fine in apartments: they just need plenty of walks and trips to the park.
+If you’re considering getting a dog for an apartment, you might want to check out our article on What Dog Is Best for an Apartment? to explore more options.
 While most Shelties today are pets, rather than farm dogs, they do excel at doggy sports like herding and tracking, and also make great therapy pups.
 They’re also absolutely adorable!